Dev8683/pvsneslibwiki/Roadmap.md

 - Add capabilities to create HIrom games
 - Manage hblank
 - develop new driver to get more files format with sound engine
+- add new function getPaletteColor which will return the value from VRAM for the given color ID